SakshamTalwar12/FlipIt-converted/README.md

-flipit converted into react project
+flipit converted into react project not fully completed yet